lsst-sqre/sqr-107/index.md

 #### 5. Optional Cleanup

-If `CLEANUP_OLD_SCHEMAS` is enabled:
+In the case where we decide to go with the DELETE + INSERT strategy, if `CLEANUP_OLD_SCHEMAS` is enabled:
-- Identifies schemas in CloudSQL not in the configured list
+- Identify schemas in CloudSQL not in the configured list
-- Removes obsolete schemas and their metadata
+- Remove obsolete schemas and their metadata

-Whether this is necessary depends on if our full replacement strategy is to delete the metadata for each schema from the TAP_SCHEMA tabless, or to drop TAP_SCHEMA altogether and recreate it from scratch.
-If we drop and recreate then this step is not needed.
+Whether this is necessary depends on if our full replacement strategy is to delete the metadata for each schema from the TAP_SCHEMA tabless, or to drop TAP_SCHEMA altogether and recreate it from scratch, or if we are performing a blue-green deployment.
+If we drop and recreate or go with the blue-green approach then this step is not needed.

 #### 6. Add Version